Tropical Storm Alex heads toward Bermuda with high winds

 Associated Press

-Tropical Storm Alex, the first named storm of the Atlantic hurricane season, was headed toward Bermuda on Sunday after dumping rain on parts of Florida, flooding some roads.
+Tropical Storm Alex, the first named storm of the Atlantic hurricane season, gained a bit more force as it headed toward Bermuda on Sunday after killing three people in Cuba and causing flooding in parts of Florida.

-Alex reached tropical storm force after strengthening off Florida’s east coast early Sunday.
+Alex reached tropical storm force early Sunday after strengthening off Florida’s east coast early Sunday.

-National Hurricane Center forecasters said at 8 a.m.
-(1200 GMT) that Alex had maximum sustained winds of 50 mph (80 kph) and was centered about 635 miles (1,020 kilometers) west-southwest of Bermuda.
+National Hurricane Center forecasters said at 2 a.m.
+EST (1800 GMT) that Alex’s maximum sustained winds had increased to 65 mph (105 kph) and was centered about 475 miles (765 kilometers) west-southwest of Bermuda.

-It was moving to the northeast at 22 mph (35 kph) and was expected to pass near or just north of Bermuda on Monday and a tropical storm warning was in effect there.

 Parts of South Florida experienced road flooding from heavy rain and wind Saturday.
 Officials in Miami warned drivers about road conditions as many cars were stuck on flooded streets.